dilanfd/Deep-Learning-Coursera-Ng/tipsNtricks.md

 6. When using `numpy.sum` use the `keepdims=True` to keep the desired dimensions after the summation.

-7. use `numpy.multiply` for elementwise multiplication of matrices or vectors.
+7. Use `numpy.multiply` for elementwise multiplication of matrices or vectors.